Programming Backpropagation with Reverse Handlers for Arrows

 \subsection{Handlers vs Reverse Handlers}

 Our programming language is designed so that users can flexibly define backpropagation algorithms by our novel mechanism of reverse handlers.
-Before introducing reverse handlers, we first revisit the arrow calculus with handlers \cite{Sanada2024} to see how handlers work, and discuss that there is a problem when directly employing it for programming backpropagation.
+Before introducing reverse handlers, we first revisit the handlers in the \sanadacalc{} \cite{Sanada2024}, and discuss that there is a problem when directly employing it for programming backpropagation.

-\subsubsection{Implementation of inference}
+\subsubsection{Implementation of Inference}

-Handlers are a mechanism to give concrete implementations to operations.
-In the arrow calculus with handlers \cite{Sanada2024}, a similar mechanism is provided for operations in arrows.
-We explain how it works by implementing the inference algorithm with respect to the network expressed by $P_{\MLP}$; we remark that implementing inference is only for explaining the mechanism of handlers, and is outside the scope of this paper.
-The expected behavior of operation $\oprlinear^{\ell}_{nm}(x)$ denoting the fully connected layer is to multiply the $n \times m$ matrix stored in the location $\ell$ with the vector $x$.
-Like other machine learning libraries, we store the contents of the matrix in a store rather than making it as an argument of the operator, because the contents of the matrix themselves are parameter of the network, and they will be updated during the learning phase.
-In the arrow calculus with handlers by Sanada \cite{Sanada2024}, a handler to implement inference can be represented as follows: